-Mrs Lillie, Mrs Bone and Miss Rogerson work with Mrs Ryan and Miss Plunkett, in delivering our curriculum and supporting our children.
-Mrs Bone and Miss Rogerson run our targeted 2 year old session on Wednesday afternoons, and also in introducing our youngest children into school life.
+Mrs Bone, Miss Rogerson and Miss Gair work with Mrs Ryan and Miss Plunkett and Miss Birdsall in delivering our curriculum and supporting our children.
+Miss Birdsall also works on a 1-1 or small group basis with some of our children.

+Mrs Bone, Miss Rogerson and Miss Gair run our targeted 2 year old session on Wednesday afternoons, and also in introducing our youngest children into school life.